kuttiproject/driver-vbox-images/PACKER.md

 * Compacts the virtual hard disk
 * Adds an icon
 * Exports to the final OVA.

+## Makefile
+The steps described above can also be performed via a supplied makefile and GNU make.
+`make step1` and `make step2` can be used.

 ## Publishing a release.
 Collect the OVA files for the supported versions, and create a `driver-vbox-images.json` file describing them.
 Then publish a GitHub release, and upload the `driver-vbox-images.json` file and the OVA files to it.